What Happens Once Your Offer is Accepted

 Home Inspection & Due Diligence

-In the first 10 days of escrow, you’ll be able to conduct inspections on the property, checking structural and mechanical conditions, as well as for termites or other infestation.
-It’s recommended that you hire a state licensed home inspectors, and I am happy to provide you a recommendation or make the arrangements if you do not have a preferred inspector.
-More about the home inspection →
+In the first 10 days of escrow, you’ll be able to conduct a home inspection, checking structural and mechanical conditions, as well as for termites or other infestation.
+It’s recommended that you hire a state licensed home inspectors, and I am happy to provide you a list of inspectors and make the necessary arrangements if you do not have a preferred inspector.

 Your “due diligence” may also include reviewing or verifying permits for renovations, ensuring insurability of the property, whether flood insurance is required, verifying square footage, a separate septic tank inspection and certification if not connected to sewer, and a review the and governing documents of the Homeowner’s Association.
 Under Arizona law, buyers must be provided a copy of the HOA’s Bylaws, CC&R’s (Covenants, Conditions & Restrictions), operating budget and most recent financial report.